Digits88/mirror-android-repo/install-gerrit.md

 Upload to the Server without Review
 -----------------------------------
-To do this, a user must be in a group that has the "Push Branch" permission.
+To bypass review, a user must be in a group that has the "Push Branch" permission.

     $ git push ssh://<gerritUser>@<host>:<sshPort>/<serverPath> HEAD:refs/heads/master